 The scratch reflex is when nerve endings under the skin pick up a signal and send it straight to the leg muscles via the spine, completely missing out the brain.

-In fact just like doctors use the knee-jerk reaction to test our reflexes, vets can use the scratch reflex too to check for signs of spinal damage in dogs.
+Just like doctors use the knee-jerk reaction to test our reflexes, vets can use the scratch reflex to check for signs of spinal damage in dogs.

 Whether your dog likes it or not is entirely down to the individual experience.
 In a minute we’ll look at how you can use his cues to tell whether he’s having a good time or not.